ReinoutStevens/damp.qwalkeko/README.md

 ## Additional Reading
-This README still needs to be improved.
 We have published papers describing our work using QwalKeko, and prior work using Absinthe (a similar idea implemented in SmallTalk, extending SOUL).

+*
 * [Reasoning over the Evolution of Source Code using Quantified Regular Path Expressions](http://soft.vub.ac.be/Publications/2011/vub-soft-tr-11-13.pdf)
 * [A History Querying Tool and its Application to Detect Multi-version Refactorings](http://soft.vub.ac.be/Publications/2013/vub-soft-tr-13-02.pdf)
+* Prevalence and Maintenance of Automated Functional Tests for Web Application (to be published)